Central Venous Catheter (Central Line) and Ventriculoperitoneal Shunt (V-P Shunt) Medical Negligence Lawyer

 A ventriculoperitoneal shunt (V-P shunt) is a device that treats a condition called hydrocephalus, which is a condition that occurs when too much spinal fluid collects in the brain.
 The VP shunt is placed in a small hole drilled in the skull behind the patient’s ear which allows the fluid to drain to the abdominal cavity to be reabsorbed into the body.

-If you or a family member was seriously injured due to an incorrectly inserted, fractured or infected CVC or VP shunt Rohde Law Office wants to hear from you today at (626) 593-5786.
+If you or a family member was seriously injured due to an incorrectly inserted, fractured or infected CVC or VP shunt Rohde Law Office in West Covina and Claremont wants to hear from you today at (626) 593-5786.

 CVC and VP Shunt cases are often fatal and if negligence is involved predominately fall into the following four categories: